Area 88: Manga

 The original Japanese manga of Area 88 was serialized in 23 volumes between 1979 and 1986 by Shogakukan.
-Each volume was black and white with a painted color cover and contained several short stories called "missions."
+Each volume was black and white with a painted color cover and contained several short stories called "missions".
 In all, there were 172 such missions across the 23 volumes.
 Shōnen Sunday later repackaged the 23 volumes into ten thick books under its Wide Volume product line.

 Area 88, along with Mai, the Psychic Girl and The Legend of Kamui, was one of the first three manga to be translated to English and published in North America by Eclipse Comics and VIZ Media in May 1987.
 It was published bi-weekly with each issue containing a single mission, of which the editors had planned to release all 172.
-The first 28 issues featured covers from the original manga plus some original artwork by Shintani, but as these resources were limited, the covers of issues #29-36 featured stills from the OVA film.
+The first 28 issues featured covers from the original manga plus some original artwork by Shintani, but as these resources were limited, the covers of issues #29–36 featured stills from the OVA film.
 With issue #37 in December 1988, VIZ Media took over the series, and in addition to featuring photographs of actual fighter jets on the cover, the publication went from bi-weekly to monthly and the price from $1.50 to $1.75.
 The series did not adjust well to the dramatic change, and with issue #42 in May 1989, without resolving the storyline, it was canceled.
-It was later run as a feature in Viz's Animerica Magazine, but only lasted until January 1995 without the series being completed.
+It was later run as a feature in Viz's Animerica magazine (Vol. 1, No. 8 – Vol. 3, No. 2), but only lasted until January 1995 without the series being completed.